PeerChristensen/ExpDataProject1/README.md

 # ExpDataProject1
-files for the 1st course project
+files for the 1st course project.